Anirban166/GSoC20-Tests/README.md

 ```
 Output plot:
 <img src="Images/easytest_ggplot.png" width="100%">
-It is clear from the plot above that initially for small values of dataset sizes : PDPA>cDPA, then it follows the estimated trend of cDPA>PDPA in terms of runtime complexity.
+It is clear from the plot above that initially for small values of dataset sizes : PDPA>cDPA.
+After that for larger dataset sizes it follows the estimated trend of cDPA>PDPA in terms of runtime complexity.
-Hence we can safely conclude that computation times of PeakSegDP::cDPA follow a greater time complexity (quadratic) as compared to PeakSegOptimal::PeakSegPDPA (log-linear) following the plot(s) obtained.
+Hence we can safely conclude that computation times of PeakSegDP::cDPA follow a greater time complexity (quadratic) as compared to PeakSegOptimal::PeakSegPDPA (log-linear) taking into consideration the trend for large dataset sizes N following the plot(s) obtained.

 Medium Test
 ---